overbrowsing/pruner/README.md

 ### Mobile Optimization

 The optional `mobileScale` parameter in the data-pruner is vital for optimising mobile performance on smaller devices by scaling images based on viewport size.
-When the screen size drops below the threshold set by the `mobileBreakpoint` parameter, the system adjusts the image display.
+When the screen size drops below the threshold set by the `mobileBreakpoint` parameter, the system adjusts the scale of the image.
 This scaling retains Picture-Element functionality for effective cropping and resizing.
-Moreover, scaling images up can enhance performance by reducing the number of tiles needed for smaller screens.
-By enlarging the tiles to fit the viewport, fewer tiles are required, improving efficiency and reducing processing load.
+Moreover, scaling images up can enhance performance by reducing the number of 'tiles' needed for smaller screens.
+By enlarging the tiles to fit the viewport, fewer 'tiles' are required, improving efficiency and reducing HTTP requests.

 ## Performance